Why Don’t Women Like Sex As Much As Men?

 Meanwhile, men, if you’re not getting a lot of sex, don’t take it personally.
 And don’t take it out on women.
 Calling them sluts and bitches will probably backfire!

-Posted on September 20, 2010, in feminism, gender, men, relationships, sex, sexism, women and tagged bitch, culture, feminism, gender, men, porn, relationships, sex, sex education, sexism, sexist jokes, slut.
+Posted on September 20, 2010, in feminism, gender, men, relationships, sex and sexuality, sexism, women and tagged bitch, culture, feminism, gender, men, porn, relationships, sex and sexuality, sex education, sexism, sexist jokes, slut.
 Bookmark the permalink.
-53 Comments.
+55 Comments.